 Celebrating our Living Earth in the Southeast of Ireland

-The 10th Bealtaine Festival of Outdoor Science will take place from
+The 10th Bealtaine Festival of Outdoor Science took place from

-and will include International Day for Biological Diversity on May 22nd- this year's theme is Island Biodiversity
+included International Day for Biological Diversity on May 22nd- this year's theme was Island Biodiversity

 The festival is a unique partnership between visitor centres and environmental organisations in the south-east interested in promoting the pursuit of outdoor science and is particularly designed with young people in mind.
-Our partners include the City Council, County Council, Copper Coast Geopark, Waterford Institute of Technology Research Groups, The National Biodiversity Data Collection Centre, Lismore Heritage Centre and a host of expert writers, nature experts and researchers.
+Our partners include the City Council, County Council, Copper Coast Geopark, Waterford Institute of Technology Research Groups, ECO-UNESCO, National Museum of Ireland, Grow it Yourself, Tourin House, the Irish Wildlife Trust, Lismore Heritage Centre and a host of expert writers, nature experts and researchers.
 A comprehensive list of our partners is available from the sidebar.

 Bealtaine Festival of Outdoor Science derives its name from the ancient Celtic celebration of the return of summer.
 This festival is all about celebrating late spring and early summer and the biological changes this brings to the world around us.

-This is the 9th year of the festival and to date we have held hundreds of events introducing many thousands of students and members of the general public to the exemplary natural resources of the Southeast of Ireland.
+This is the 10th year of the festival and to date we have held hundreds of events introducing many thousands of students and members of the general public to the exemplary natural resources of the Southeast of Ireland.
 Events are wide-ranging and cover topics as diverse as earthquakes, Irish mammals, how to cook with sea-weed, river ecology as well as a look at reptiles, scorpions, insects and more with Dave’s Jungle.
+We are also offering participants the chance to learn how they can get involved with "citizen science" with the Herpetological Society of Ireland, Grow It Yourself and Mammals in a Sustainable Environment.

 A lot of people’s awareness of outdoor science comes from books or nature documentaries.
 Bealtaine offers a unique programme suitable for all ages to explore the great outdoors and learn about the science of the world around us!
 The festival is ideal for primary school tours, secondary ecology field trips, transition year modules and general public interest.
 Please find an event that suits your interests and come along!
 All events are free, but booking is required.
 Contact Eleanor Reade at 051 302037 or by e-mailing email@example.com.